Gimme Shelter: Recording

 The song was recorded in London at Olympic Studios in February and March 1969; the vocals were recorded in Los Angeles at Sunset Sound Recorders and Elektra Studios in October and November that same year.
 Nicky Hopkins played piano, Jimmy Miller played percussion, Charlie Watts played drums, Bill Wyman played bass, Jagger played harmonica and sang backup vocals with Richards and Merry Clayton.
 Clayton was summoned from bed around midnight by Nitzsche, Clayton – about four months pregnant – made her recording with just a few takes and then returned home to bed.
 Guitarist Brian Jones was absent during these sessions, Richards being credited with rhythm and lead guitars on the album sleeve.
 Upon returning home, Clayton suffered a miscarriage, attributed by some sources to her exertions during the recording.

 For the recording, Richards used an Australian-made Maton SE777, a large single-cutaway hollowbody guitar, which he had previously used on "Midnight Rambler".
 The guitar barely survived the recording before literally falling apart. "[O]n the very last note of 'Gimme Shelter, Richards told Guitar World in 2002, "the whole neck fell off.
 You can hear it on the original take."

-Clayton's performance remained the most prominent contribution to a Rolling Stones track by a female vocalist for 54 years, until the October 2023 release of "Sweet Sounds of Heaven" on their album Hackney Diamonds, featuring Lady Gaga, whom producer Andrew Watt described as "almost embodying Merry Clayton" on the track.
-Merry Clayton's name was mistakenly written 'Mary' on the original release (her given name is "Merry" due to her being born on Christmas Day).
+Clayton's performance remains the most prominent contribution to a Rolling Stones track by a female vocalist.
+(The October 2023 release of "Sweet Sounds of Heaven" on their album Hackney Diamonds featured Lady Gaga, whom producer Andrew Watt described as "almost embodying Merry Clayton" on the track.)
+Clayton's name was mistakenly written 'Mary' on the original release (her given name is "Merry" due to her being born on Christmas Day).
 Her name is also listed as "Mary" on the 2002 Let It Bleed remastered CD.